Royal Palace of Brussels

 • Tip: light bag, arrive early to avoid queues

-Does anyone live in the Royal Palace in Brussels?
+Does the king live in the Royal Palace in Brussels?

 How much does it cost to visit the Royal Palace Brussels?